webdev23/ponyFilters/README.md

 ### Dynamic css filtering combo bar for users and webmasters.
 ### Settings are saved in a cookie by pressing the lock icon.
 #### To use, just include <b>pwnyFilter.js</b> in the bottom of your html file. <br>
-The bar will ponytself.
+#### The bar will ponytself.

 ### Demo: https://ponyhacks.com/open/dev/ponyFilters/

-To reload filers settings, on all domain page load, include the top cookie code part. <br>
+To reload filers settings, on all domain or any wanted page, include the top cookie script part. <br>
 See source files comments.

 #### For testings via the console: